Victor-Smirnoff/my_leetcode_solutions_Python/README.md

 # my_leetcode_solitions_Python
-I solve some problems on leetcode
-And you can see my solutions
+I solve some problems on leetcode and you can see my solutions